eevee/eev.ee/content/2016-07-31-python-faq-why-should-i-use-python-3.markdown

 `enum` finally provides an enumeration type, something which has long been desired in Python and solved in myriad ad-hoc ways.
 The variants become instances of a class, can be compared by identity, can be converted between names and values (but only explicitly), can have custom methods, and can implement special methods as usual.
 There's even an `IntEnum` base class whose values end up as subclasses of `int` (!), making them perfectly compatible with code expecting integer constants.
 Enums have a surprising amount of power, far more than any approach I've seen before; I heartily recommend that you skim the examples in the documentation.
 Backported as [`enum34`](https://pypi.python.org/pypi/enum34) for 2.4+.  ([docs](https://docs.python.org/3/library/enum.html); [Python 3.4 release notes](https://docs.python.org/3/whatsnew/3.4.html#enum); [PEP 435](https://www.python.org/dev/peps/pep-0435))

 `ipaddress` offers types for representing IPv4 and IPv6 addresses and subnets.
 They can convert between several representations, perform a few set-like operations on subnets, identify special addresses, and so on.
-Backported to 2.6+ as _both_ [`ipaddress`](https://pypi.python.org/pypi/ipaddress) and [`py2-ipaddress`](https://pypi.python.org/pypi/py2-ipaddress); it's not clear what the difference is, if any. ([docs](https://docs.python.org/3/library/ipaddress.html); [Python 3.3 release notes](https://docs.python.org/3/whatsnew/3.3.html#ipaddress); [PEP 3144](https://www.python.org/dev/peps/pep-3144))
+Backported as [`ipaddress`](https://pypi.python.org/pypi/ipaddress) for 2.6+.
+(There's also a [`py2-ipaddress`](https://pypi.python.org/pypi/py2-ipaddress), but its handling of bytestrings differs from Python 3's built-in module, which is likely to cause confusing compatibility problems.) ([docs](https://docs.python.org/3/library/ipaddress.html); [Python 3.3 release notes](https://docs.python.org/3/whatsnew/3.3.html#ipaddress); [PEP 3144](https://www.python.org/dev/peps/pep-3144))

 `pathlib` provides the `Path` type, representing a filesystem path that you can manipulate with methods rather than the mountain of functions in `os.path`.
 It also overloads `/` so you can do `path / 'file.txt'`, which is kind of cool.
 [PEP 519](https://www.python.org/dev/peps/pep-0519/) intends to further improve interoperability of `Path`s with classic functions for the not-yet-released Python 3.6.
 Backported as [`pathlib2`](https://pypi.python.org/pypi/pathlib2/) for 2.6+; there's also a [`pathlib`](https://pypi.python.org/pypi/pathlib/), but it's no longer maintained, and I don't know what happened there.  ([docs](https://docs.python.org/3/library/pathlib.html); [Python 3.4 release notes](https://docs.python.org/3/whatsnew/3.4.html#pathlib); [PEP 428](https://www.python.org/dev/peps/pep-0428))